 - 1 teaspoon freshly ground black pepper

-- 1 tbsp white or cane sugar
+- 1 tablespoon white or cane sugar

 - 2 large bay leaves